aaronparker/aaronparker.github.io/_posts/2007-01-06-disable-adobe-updater-with-adobe-customization-wizard-8.md

 ### Installing Adobe Reader 8

-I&#8217;ve updated my [Adobe Reader 8 install script](http://www.stealthpuppy.com/blogs/travelling/pages/adobe-reader-8-0.aspx) to reflect some of the things we can do with the Customisation Wizard, however here&#8217;s the quick lowdown on how to install Adobe Reader 8 without all of the new in your face features:
+I've updated my [Adobe Reader 8 install script](http://www.stealthpuppy.com/blogs/travelling/pages/adobe-reader-8-0.aspx) to reflect some of the things we can do with the Customisation Wizard, however here's the quick lowdown on how to install Adobe Reader 8 without all of the new in your face features:

   1. Download the [Adobe Reader 8 package](http://ardownload.adobe.com/pub/adobe/reader/win/8.x/8.0/enu/AdbeRdr80_en_US.exe) from the Adobe web site
   2. Run the package and save the extracted setup files to from `C:Users<username>AppDataLocalLowNetopsystemstempAdobe Reader 8.0` on Windows Vista or `C:Documents and Settings<username>Local SettingsTemp1Adobe Reader 8.0` on Windows 2000/XP/2003, to a folder elsewhere on your system (e.g. C:TempAdobe)
-  3. Download [this zip file](http://stealthpuppy.com/wp-content/uploads/2007/01/AdobeReader8Install.zip) that contains the install script and a copy of the transform file that will disable Adobe Reader&#8217;s new online features and Updater 5
+  3. Download [this zip file](http://stealthpuppy.com/wp-content/uploads/2007/01/AdobeReader8Install.zip) that contains the install script and a copy of the transform file that will disable Adobe Reader's new online features and Updater 5
   4. Extract `InstallAdobeReader8.CMD` and `AdobeReader8NoOnlineNoUpdater.MST` into the same folder to where you have copied the Adobe Reader 8 setup files in step 2
   5. Run `InstallAdobeReader8.CMD` from Windows Explorer or a command prompt (an elevated command prompt in Windows Vista) and your custom installation of Adobe Reader 8 will complete
   6. Voila!
 No more Updater5 folder inside your Documents folder and no annoying online features of Adobe Reader 8.